brianbonk/Slide-decks/SQLCourse/Module 6/Module 6.md

 ### SETUP install sp_cacheobjects

-Create a view to show most of the same information as SQL Server 2000's syscacheobjects
+Create a view to show most of the same information as SQL Server's syscacheobjects

 ```sql
 USE master